This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

-- You won’t want this bread to take on an acidic flavor from the sourdough starter.
-Plan to use your freshly-fed starter right as it reaches its highest point in the jar (don’t wait until it collapses again).
-Also, insure you don’t over-ferment the dough before it goes into the refrigerator overnight.
+- To prevent your sourdough brioche from taking on an acidic flavor from the sourdough starter, plan to use your freshly-fed starter right as it reaches its highest point in the jar (don’t wait until it collapses again).
+Also, avoid over-fermenting the dough before it goes into the refrigerator overnight.

 - The baking schedule above is assuming you keep your dough at 80°F (26°C).
 I achieve this by keeping my dough in my turned-off oven with the light on or in the microwave with the door ajar.
 I use an ambient thermometer to insure the temperature isn’t getting too warm.
-A dough proofer box or oven on its proof setting would be even better.
-If you keep your dough in a cooler place, know that the rise times will take longer.
+It would be fine if you keep the dough at a cooler room temperature, just know that the rise times will take longer.
 Use the dough as your guide to know when to move on to the next step.

 - Digital kitchen scale

 - Bosch Universal Plus Mixer (I use the dough hook extender here for the best results)

 - Bench scraper

 - Ambient termometer

 - Termapen ONE instant-read thermometer

 - USA 1-lb loaf pans